 A pet custody agreement is a contract used to assign custody of a shared pet.
 This document is common among individuals in a romantic relationship, as it helps them decide on the ownership of a pet if their relationship ends.

 This agreement stipulates who retains ownership of a pet and which party is responsible for financial upkeep.
 It also clarifies whether there will be visitation time for the non-custodial party.

-2. The Basics: What is a Pet Custody Agreement?
+What Is a Pet Custody Agreement?

-Unlike child custody, many courts can’t order custody of a pet during a divorce proceeding.
-Courts will often treat the pet as property and the person who purchased or pays the majority of the pet’s upkeep would likely be given full ownership.
 An agreement that both parties consult on and agree to is the best way to handle a situation where both spouses want to share time with the pet.

-Pet Custody Agreement PDF Sample
+When a Pet Custody Agreement Is Needed

 If both parties have grown attached to the pet, this agreement can stipulate how the time is split so that neither party has to give up total ownership.

-4. The Consequences of Not Having One
+Consequences of Not Having a Pet Custody Agreement